Tesla shareholders broadly follow board recommendations at annual meeting | Headlines

 Tesla shareholders broadly follow board recommendations at annual meeting

-Musk said the company aimed to hit a production run rate of 2 million vehicles per year by the end of 2022 and would continue building factories.
-Tesla has factories in California and Shanghai and is ramping up two more in Austin, Texas and Berlin.
+Votes on three of the 13 proposals did not follow board recommendations, according to preliminary tallies presented at the annual shareholder meeting in Austin, Texas.
+Over board opposition, shareholders passed an advisory proposal that would increase investors' ability to nominate directors.

-Tesla Inc shareholders voted in line with board recommendations on most issues at the company's annual meeting on Thursday, reelecting directors, approving a stock split and rejecting a number of proposals focused on environment and governance.
-Votes on three of 13 proposals did not follow board recommendations, according to preliminary tallies presented at the annual shareholder meeting in Austin, Texas.
+Tesla Inc shareholders voted for board recommendations on most issues at the company's annual meeting on Thursday, including re-electing directors, approving a stock split, while rejecting proposals focused on environment and governance.
+Votes on three of the 13 proposals did not follow board recommendations, according to preliminary tallies presented at the annual shareholder meeting in Austin, Texas.

-Over board opposition, shareholders passed an advisory proposal that would increase investors' ability to nominate directors, and two board proposals did not receive supermajorities necessary to pass.
-Those two proposals concerned cutting directors' terms to two years and eliminating supermajority requirements.
+Over board opposition, shareholders passed an advisory proposal that would increase investors' ability to nominate directors.
+Two board proposals - cutting directors' terms to two years and eliminating supermajority requirements - did not receive supermajorities necessary to pass.

-Chief Executive Elon Musk spoke to the crowd in Texas, outlining his plans for expansion.
-Musk said the company aimed to hit a production run rate of 2 million vehicles per year by the end of 2022 and would continue building factories.
+Dressed in black, Chief Executive Elon Musk heavily influenced the voting and spoke to an enthusiastic crowd after the vote.
+He owns 15.6% of Tesla, according to Refinitiv data, after selling millions of shares last year.
+Investors approved a three-for-one stock split.
+While a split does not affect a company's fundamentals, it could buoy the share price by making it easier for investors to own the stock.

+Shareholder proposals that failed included ones arguing for endorsing the right of employees to form a union, asking the company to report its efforts in preventing racial discrimination and sexual harassment annually, as well as reporting on water risk.
+A proposal asking directors to enable large and long-term stockholders or groups with at least 3% of the shares to nominate directors, cleared objections from the board.
+The board had earlier said a proposal like this could create opportunities for special interests to skew Tesla plans.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)